jinwu-5/FutureAdventures/README.md

 # Future Adventures

-Future Adventures is a social media platform where users can share and edit photos & messages with others.
-I'm currently working on features include: updating post/comment, follow users, uploading files and overall aesthetics.
+A social media platform for users to share their potential future endeavors and connect with others.

 #### Home Page: